MicrosoftDocs/win32/desktop-src/Msi/billboardname-control-attribute.md

 ---
-Description: 'This attribute returns the name of the currently running billboard, or sets and displays a billboard by name.
-This attribute is used in preview mode.' ms.assetid: '7ef7bc0f-ee4c-4a97-bea8-dd16a2cf28bc'
+Description: This attribute returns the name of the currently running billboard, or sets and displays a billboard by name.
+This attribute is used in preview mode. ms.assetid: 7ef7bc0f-ee4c-4a97-bea8-dd16a2cf28bc
-title: BillboardName Control Attribute
+title: BillboardName Control Attribute ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BillboardName Control Attribute